SX-Aurora/veprof/README.md

 *this is work in progress, expect output format changes.*

-Goal of this tool is to get a profile of an application running on VE card without instrumenting the executable in any way, with lowest possbile overhead.
+Goal of this tool is to get a profile of an application running on VE card without instrumenting the executable in any way, with lowest possible overhead.
 The executable has to contain symbols.

 Output is a textfile containing performance counters and routine names, which can be viewed with `veprof_display`.